 We will leverage existing UN and multistakeholder mechanisms to support AI capacity building to bridge AI divides, facilitate access to AI applications and build capacity in high-performance computing and related skills in developing countries (All SDGs).

-We will promote North-South, South-South and triangular collaboration to support the development of representative high quality data sets, affordable compute resources, local solutions that reflect linguistic and cultural diversity and entrepreneurial ecosystems in developing countries (SDGs 4, 9, 10, & 17).
+We will promote North-South, South-South and triangular cooperation to support the development of representative high quality data sets, affordable compute resources, local solutions that reflect linguistic and cultural diversity and entrepreneurial ecosystems in developing countries (SDGs 4, 9, 10, & 17).

-We encourage increased public and private investment to scale up AI capacity building for development, especially in developing countries.
-(SDG 17).
+We encourage increased investment, particularly from the private sector and philanthropy, to scale up AI capacity building for sustainable development, especially in developing countries.
+To this end we invite the Secretary-General to develop innovative financing options for consideration by the General Assembly, in the 79th session (SDG 17).

-We further request the Secretary-General to establish a Global Fund for AI for Sustainable Development to catalyze the AI capacity-building that is required to bridge AI divides and promote AIbased solutions for the SDGs.
-We request the Secretary-General to initiate consultations with potential public, private and philanthropic contributors and to report on progress on the Fund within 12 months (SDG 17).

 Follow up and review

-We will implement the Global Digital Compact, within our own countries and at regional and global levels, taking into account different national realities, capacities, and levels of development, and respecting applicable legal frameworks.
+We will implement the Global Digital Compact, within our own countries and at regional and global levels, taking into account different national realities, capacities, and levels of development, and respecting national policies and priorities and applicable legal frameworks.

 These efforts can only succeed with the active engagement of the private sector, technical and academic communities and civil society, whose innovations and contributions to digitalization are fundamental and irreplaceable.
 We will strengthen our collaboration and leverage multistakeholder cooperation to achieve the objectives set out in this Compact.